7 providersAll prices in AUD

 A few things to know before you switch.

-• A marketplace payment provider handles payments for two-sided platforms where buyers pay and one or more sellers get paid.
+• Marketplace payment processing, handled by a marketplace payment provider, manages payments for two-sided platforms where buyers pay and one or more sellers get paid.
 On top of normal card processing it splits each payment between the platform and its sellers, onboards and verifies sellers (KYC), and manages payouts and compliance for multi-party transactions.
 Examples include food delivery apps, freelance marketplaces, rental platforms, and service marketplaces.

 • Split payments automatically divide a single customer payment between the platform and its sellers, so the platform keeps its commission and each seller receives their share without manual transfers.
 Marketplaces need this because a single order often involves multiple parties, and handling the money flow, fees, and refunds manually does not scale and creates compliance risk.